BennyLee0715/ECE650/HW01_malloc_impl/report.md

 ## 1. Overview of implementation

 For this assignment, I tried a lot of way on implementation and fixed lots of bugs.
 I will mention some of them, and explain the reasons.
-There would be multiple versions, but the **1.2 Basic Implementation with Free List** part is the implementation of my submission code.
-If necessary, graders can visit my [git repository](https://github.com/menyf/ECE650/tree/master/HW01_malloc_impl) and reset to previous commit to check the code, though some are bugy.
+There would be multiple versions, but the **1.3 Random Sequence of Free list** part is the implementation of my submission code.
+If necessary, graders can visit my [git repository](https://github.com/menyf/ECE650_HW1_malloc_impl) and reset to previous commit to check the code, though some are bugy.

 ### 1.1 Simple Stimulation on Memory Allocation